ncoghlan/misc/notes/python_concepts/import_traps.rst

 The __init__.py trap
 --------------------

-This particular trap is an all new trap added in Python 3.3: if a subdirectory encountered on ``sys.path`` as part of a package import contains an ``__init__.py`` file, then the Python interpreter will create a *single directory* package containing only modules from that directory, rather than finding all appropriately named subdirectories as described in the previous section.
+This is an all new trap added in Python 3.3 as a consequence of fix the previous trap: if a subdirectory encountered on ``sys.path`` as part of a package import contains an ``__init__.py`` file, then the Python interpreter will create a *single directory* package containing only modules from that directory, rather than finding all appropriately named subdirectories as described in the previous section.

 This happens *even if* there are other preceding subdirectories on ``sys.path`` that match the desired package name, but do not include an